-- 5.51 The main impacts from a changing climate in the National Park are expected to affect habitats, landscape, archaeology, property, human safety, recreation, land management, water resources and the rural economy. - 5.52 The UK Climate Projections were published in August 2009 and estimated that by the 2080s southern England could face an increase in average summer temperatures of between 2 and 7 degrees Celsius.
+- flooding and coastal change - the impact of high temperatures on health and wellbeing - risks to natural capital - risks of future water shortages - impacts on the global food system - risks arising from new and emerging pests and diseases - 5.52 The main impacts from a changing climate in the National Park are expected to affect habitats, landscape, archaeology, property, human safety, recreation, land management, water resources and the rural economy. - 5.53 The UK Climate Projections were published in August 2009 and estimated that by the 2080s southern England could face an increase in average summer temperatures of between 2 and 7 degrees Celsius.
 There could be about a 40% decrease in average summer rainfall in parts of the far south of England.
-This emphasises that the UK's climate is changing and that in order to prevent the problem becoming worse, carbon emissions in the UK need to be reduced. - 5.53 Through the Climate Change Act the Government has set statutory targets to reduce UK greenhouse gas emissions by 80% on 1990 levels by 2050, and to achieve at least a 34% reduction by 2020, and 57% by 2030. - 5.54 The Authority aims to minimise the vulnerability and maximise resilience to the impacts of climate change on the National Park, in particular on its special qualities.
+This emphasises that the UK's climate is changing and that in order to prevent the problem becoming worse, carbon emissions in the UK need to be reduced. - 5.54 Through the Climate Change Act the Government has set statutory targets to reduce UK greenhouse gas emissions by 80% on 1990 levels by 2050, and to achieve at least a 34% reduction by 2020, and 57% by 2030. - 5.55 The Authority aims to minimise the vulnerability and maximise resilience to the impacts of climate change on the National Park, in particular on its special qualities.